 Are you honouring discount tickets?

 Yes, holders of HRA cards, GLTW cards, ATOC cards, Rail Riders members, Talyllyn Railway Society Members, Bala Lake Railway Society Members etc, should be issued with a discount code from your organisation.
 This will enable you to obtain tickets online.
 If you have not been given the discount code please telephone the railway.

 Note: you will be required to show your cards when checking in to prove your eligibility.

 Can I come back on any train?

-No, but when you book your tickets you can select a convenient return journey departure time.
-You must travel back on your booked train.
+No, your tickets are booked for specific departures and you must travel back on your booked train.

 Do we have reserved seats?

-Yes, your booking guarantees you a set of seats socially distanced from others although we do not reserve a specific set of seats for you.
+Your booking guarantees you a set of seats on the train(s) that you have booked on although we do not reserve a specific set of seats for you.